RasaHQ/rasa/docs/user-guide/command-line-interface.rst

 .. program-output:: rasa visualize --help

-Evaluate a Model on Test Data
+Testing a Model on Test Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To evaluate your model on test data, run:
+To test your model on test data, run:

 .. code:: bash